 Create an outline of your raised bed with string, garden hose, or even flour.
 Measure the area.
 Then work the soil.
 Tomatoes are deep drinkers.
 Roots of plants in a raised bed will need to penetrate the soil below.
 Most vegetables grow beautifully in 12-inch deep beds, but deeper is better with tomatoes.
 Prepare the site by removing sod.
 Use a tiller, spade, or pitchfork to turn and loosen the soil at least 12 inches deep.

 Select an edging material that is long-lasting so you can grow tomatoes year after year.
-Chose from all kinds of edging materials.
-(See this quick tutorial on the four main kinds of materials used to make raised beds: plastic, recycled composite, galvanized steel, and wood.)
+Choose from all kinds of edging materials.
+(See this quick tutorial on the four main kinds of materials used to make raised beds: plastic, recycled composite, galvanized steel, and wood - and what materials to avoid, too.)

 After you install the edging material, line the bottom of the raised bed with chicken wire or hardware cloth to keep out gophers, moles, and other tunneling pests.